watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

    * manages not only SR-aware functions but also SR-unaware functions and other SRv6-TE services.

 ## Requirements
-To achieve these objectives, several key requirements as follows:
+To achieve these objectives, several key requirements are as follows:

 1. Service segment for SR-aware function: using End.AN, provide SFC without SR Proxies.
-2. Centralized policy management: including service segments, SFCs, TEs, VPNs, LinkState, network metrics .
+2. Centralized policy management: including service segments, SFCs, TEs, VPNs, LinkState, and network metrics.
 3. Provide programmability: provide flexibility
-4. Straightforward extension: using SRv6 standard protocols such as BGP, PCEP, without any changes
+4. Straightforward extension: using SRv6 standard protocols such as BGP, and PCEP, without any changes.

 TODO: add a description